Whether you’re considering borrowing or refinancing education debt, applying for a loan may be your best financial move.

-Pay stubs, or pay records, show how much you have made, the taxes that were taken out, and the hours you have worked during that pay period.
+Pay stubs, or pay records, show how much you have made, the taxes that were taken out and the hours you have worked during that pay period.

 If you receive a paper check each payday, it may be attached to your physical paycheck.
-Or, if you receive your paychecks via direct deposit, you may need to go online to find your paystub.
+Or, if you receive your paychecks via direct deposit, you may need to go online to find your pay stub.
 Many companies have now set up online portals or websites where you sign in to print or download your copy.

-And if you’re self-employed or own your own business, bring along your 1099 statements, proof of contracts from long-term clients, or signed balance sheets from your accountant for income verification.
+And if you’re self-employed or own your own business, bring along your 1099 forms, proof of contracts from long-term clients or signed balance sheets from your accountant for income verification.
 Your lender may require additional information as well, so ask exactly what they’ll need before applying for a loan.

 Have on hand your W-2 forms from your past and current employers, or 1099 profit and loss statements if you’re self-employed or own your own business.
 Bring along your complete federal tax returns as well.

 If you need additional copies of your W-2s, contact your employers if it’s been a year or less with your SSN.
 And if it’s been more than a year or the company is no longer in business, you can also request a copy from the Internal Revenue Service (IRS) for a fee using Form 4506.
 Both processes for requesting W-2s can take up to 75 days, so be sure to ask as soon as possible.

-You can also get copies of previous tax returns from your accountant or online filing system like Turbotax for free, or for a small fee.
+You can also get copies of previous tax returns from your accountant or online filing system like TurboTax for free, or for a small fee.

 Most lenders will ask for an accurate ballpark estimate of money in your accounts, and the name of your bank.
 However, having a copy of your most recent bank statements to show the lender can only help your chances of getting loan approval.

-Lenders may also ask in their loan paperwork about secured debt, such as auto loans or student loans.
+Lenders may also ask in their loan paperwork about secured debt, such as auto loans or existing student loans.
 They’re interested in getting a holistic view of your budget each month.

 Like assets, you may not be required to bring in actual proof.
-But, it’s good to have them on hand just in case, so you can be as accurate as possible.
+But it’s good to have them on hand just in case, so you can be as accurate as possible.
 Even a print out of a monthly statement can save you some time when you’re filling out your information.

-Interested in a personal loan?Here are the top personal loan lenders of 2018!
+Interested in a personal loan?Here are the top personal loan lenders of 2021!

 |1 Includes AutoPay discount.
 Important Disclosures for SoFi.

-2 Important Disclosures for Citizens Bank.
+5 Important Disclosures for Citizens Bank.

 Citizens Bank Disclosures